USEPA/gcam-kaya-decomposition/README.md

 The purpose of this repository is to facilitate comprehensive data analysis and strategic environmental planning using Global Change Analysis Model (GCAM) modeling outputs.
 By providing R scripts, we aim to streamline the data processing and analysis of GCAM-USA scenario-based outputs across 50 states.
 The R-markdown files enable users to efficiently read, merge, and analyze outputs from GCAM ModelInterface queries.
 It also guides to calculate decomposition factors and rank sectors and technologies by their impact on CO<sub>2</sub> emissions or alternative air pollutants.
 Additionally, the repository supports visualization of data for individual states or all states collectively, making it a useful resource for state governments and other stakeholders involved in environmental and energy modeling.

-We combine energy systems modeling with decomposition analysis methods to investigate changes in emissions of hazardous air pollutants under alternative policy scenarios.
+We combine energy systems modeling with decomposition analysis methods to investigate changes in emissions of air pollutants under alternative policy scenarios.
 The Kaya Identity provides a robust framework for identifying the driving forces of GHG or air pollutant emissions, facilitating development of potential reduction strategies tailored to the specific characteristics of the 50 U.S. states.
-When coupling with emissions projections for the 50 U.S. states, it could highlight differences and similarities of strategies with neighboring regions.
+When coupled with emissions projections for the 50 U.S. states, it could highlight differences and similarities of strategies with neighboring regions.

 ## Experimental Design